Mate-ber/ExerciseTracker/README.md

 This project utilizes postman to do the job of the frontend and the project itself is just backend of the exercise tracker.

-## Important the only things that is implemented by me is managing activity types and tracking user exercise in folder m3-spring-application.
+## Important the only things that are implemented by me is managing activity types and tracking user exercise in folder m3-spring-application.

 ---
 ## Activities